Consult the medication dictionary to quickly obtain detailed information

-Now that the holidays have passed and that friends and family have had the chance to spent time together and enjoy the good things in life (or to overdo it, in some cases), the new year has set in with its share of noble resolutions.
+Now that the holidays have passed, the new year has set in with its share of noble resolutions.
 Living a healthier lifestyle is a classic that typically becomes wishful thinking.
 Do you dream about better health?
 Turn that dream into reality.

 Contrary to a common misconception, health is not only a result of chance or misfortune.
 It is often the result of certain choices, both good and bad.
 Of course, we do not have complete control over our health, but we can choose to maximize our chances to maintain it as much and as long as possible.
 Choosing your health is also about opting for balance, well-being, quality of life and improving longevity.

 All resolutions directed at happiness, harmony, success, and health are attractive, but they also have to be achievable on a daily basis.
 The five measures we are proposing in this text are within your reach with a strong dose of goodwill, discipline, and commitment.
 Support from your loved ones and healthcare professionals, and access to useful information are valuable assets that will allow you to celebrate at the end of the year not only the holidays, but also a great victory!